Bright Future Prize

 Each of our four prize categories connect to a different way young people can make a difference to the world around them.
 The winners of our categories will share the £40,000 prize fund to help make their bright idea for a community project a reality.

-This category is all about the people you share your world with, whether that's a geographical area or a network of people you are connected to.
-Your cause or project might relate to a societal issue, health, wellbeing, education or something else that is important to your community.
+This category is all about the people you share your world with – whether that’s by location or a network you are connected to.
+Your project idea might be related to a societal issue, health, education, wellbeing or something else that is important to your chosen community.

-This category is all about caring for the world we live in by looking after nature and the climate.
-Your cause or project might support green spaces, provide new ways to live sustainably, or something else that ensures the Earth will have a bright future.
+Perhaps your bright idea is about caring for the world we live in – nature, wildlife, or the climate.
+Your project might support green spaces, enable new ways to live sustainably, provide solutions to energy, or something else to protect the Earth’s future.

-This category is about creating new ways to bring about positive change.
-This might be a project or cause for an ethical business, a campaign, or something else that will enable a better way to live and engage with the world.
+This is all about harnessing new ways to create lasting positive impact.
+Your project might centre around a new technology, use advocacy to drive change or use entrepreneurial spirit to enable a better and smarter way to live and engage with the world.

 Inspired by a simple act